jadecobra/python_tdd_exercises/source/make_tdd/run_tests_automatically.rst

 * :ref:`what a Python module is<what is a module?>`
 * :ref:`how to run tests automatically`

-:ref:`Would you like to know what causes AssertionError<what is an assertion?>`
+:ref:`Would you like to know what causes AssertionError<what causes AssertionError?>`

 -----